Manchester and Milford Railway: Boardroom politics

 The company had never succeeded in generating share subscriptions to carry out its construction.
 There were two strong personalities on the board, William Chambers and John Barrow, and it was their personal money and sureties that allowed any expenditure at all.
 At a shareholders' meeting in February 1863 all other directors were voted off, and friends and relatives of John Barrow were elected as directors.
 However there had not been a quorum at the meeting, and the decision was therefore supposedly in vain.
 Now the question arose of reimbursement of cash put forward by the two principals in the interests of the company, and allegations of financial impropriety were laid.
-By August 1863 the whole business was settled, with William Chambers leaving the Board and John Barrow and his friends took over.
+By August 1863 the whole business was settled, with William Chambers leaving the board and John Barrow and his friends took over.
 The accounts for the period prior to this episode were clouded with controversy, but more pressing were two facts: that expenditure greatly exceeded income; and all the calls on the issued shares had been made.
 Moreover the next section of construction was to be the most challenging in engineering terms, involving two tunnels together 1+1/2 mi, and an exceptionally large viaduct.

 The money to build this section was not available: at the end of 1863 only £7,953 had been received in subscriptions from shareholders out of authorised capital of £666,000.
 Moreover £41,760 worth of shares had been issued to the contractors and landowners, and £9,563 had been obtained in loans.

 Changing the route

 The financial situation encouraged an alteration to the intended route.
 By now the company had completed the line to Llangurig and the Llanidloes and Newtown Railway had connected to that.
 A more southerly alignment to get to Llangurig was proposed, forming a triangular junction with the authorised Aberystwyth branch where it intersected at Ystrad Meurig.
 The new alignment involved 3+1/2 mi of 1 in 30 and 5 mi of 1 in 45; these gradients were on what was intended to be a trunk railway line.
-At the southern end the line was still to end abruptly at Pencader, where there was no mention of onward running powers over the Carmarthen and Cardigan Railway.
+At the southern end the line was still to end abruptly at Pencader, where there was no mention of onward running powers over the Carmarthen and Cardigan Railway (C&CR).